 - The Ranging/Sidelink positioning and the positioning of the Located UE(s) can be scheduled with the same scheduled location time (as per TS 23.273 [8]) to improve the Target UE positioning accuracy.

-When UE-only operation is triggered for the service request from a SL Positioning Client UE, if a SL Reference UE receives the SL positioning service request from the SL Positioning Client UE, the above principles for the Target UE apply to the SL Reference UE that received the service request.
+When UE-only operation is triggered for the service request from a SL Positioning Client UE, the SL positioning client UE shouldsend the service request to the UE that will work as the Target UE.

 * * * * Next change * * * *